Main Menu

 Quote published during Tor Project’s Bridge Relay Campaign.

 • Menu entry 2: Enforce a new exit node with a new IP: The title of this menu entry is, without doubt, self-explanatory.
-By default, Tor changes all 10 minutes its circuit, which results in a change of the external IP address.
-This menu entry forces an immediate change, which can solve problems with unresponsive or slow circuits, or blocked IPs from known exit nodes.
-Notice: Even if the middle and exit nodes change, the entry guard remains the same.
-That’s intentional: a fast and stable relay remains as an entry guard in your circuit for 2-3 months to protect against a known anonymity-breaking attack (for more information, see here).
-However, you have more reset possibilities in the update and maintenance sub-menu (menu entry 10).
+By default, Tor changes its circuit every 10 minutes, which results in a change of the external IP address.
+This menu entry forces an immediate change, which can resolve issues with unresponsive or slow circuits or with blocked IPs from known exit nodes.

 • Menu entry 3: Restart Tor – check if it is working: Troubleshooter – could be necessary, i.e., if Tor doesn’t work as expected and therefore you want to restart it.
 Please be patient!
-Depending on your configuration restarting Tor can take up to 5 minutes.
+Depending on your configuration, restarting Tor can take up to 5 minutes.
 Usually, any error messages can be ignored, just wait!
 You should see “Bootstrapped 100%: Done” at the end.
 Press q to leave the log.

-• Menu entries 5-10: With these menu entries, you can choose and change from where you get the Internet.
+• Menu entries 5-10: With these menu entries, you can choose and change where you get the Internet.

-Currently, TorBox supports the following connections (listed as in the main menu):
+Currently, TorBox supports the following connections:

 INTERNET CLIENT Remarks